Hi, my name is Sommer and I am an instructional designer.

 But I didn't come to it in a straight line.
 I first zig-zagged down different paths, wandered towards new passions, and filled my toolbox along the way full of odds and ends that always felt too fun to be called "work."
 In college I worked in art stores, book stores, and law offices.
 I freelanced making graphics for websites, book covers, advertisements, and wrote articles for a variety of publications from restaurant reviews to editorials on the cultural impact of women in comics.

-Later, I began teaching training classes because I was good at breaking down technical processes for the non-tech savvy (thanks dad for all those "what's a URL??" phone calls!) and I had a knack for answering the urgent question "why should this matter to me?"
+Later, I began teaching training classes because I was good at breaking down technical processes for the non-tech savvy (thanks dad for all those "what's a URL?? how do I copy and paste? what does the google want from me?!?!" phone calls!) and I had a knack for answering the urgent question "why should this matter to me?"

 Great managers, and great mentors, have the power to change lives and she's proof.
 She changed mine.

 Ten Random Things about me

 1. I keep Darth Maul's lightsaber on my desk.

 2. Street art is my favorite kind of art.

 3. I started taking violin lessons when I turned 37.

 4. Proudest personal accomplishment: Losing 120lbs around 2015-2016, keeping it off, and still losing!

 5. My favorite celebrity meeting: Margaret Atwood & Barack Obama.
 I cried when I met Margaret and meeting Obama happened too fast to have a proper emotional meltdown until much later.